Abhiek187/how-to-stock/README.md

 The app is split up into 4 sections:

 -   **Screener:** This is where users can filter stocks by country, price, sector, and exchange.

 -   **Flashcards:** Users can view a list of financial terms used throughout the app.

 -   **Portfolio:** Users can view a list of stocks they've invested in.
 They start off with $10,000 and can view how their net worth changes each day.

 -   **Details:** This page shows stock information about a company as well as a detailed analysis of the stock price for short and long-term investments.
 This is also where users can trade stocks.

+The app also features an authentication system so users can save their portfolio and balance whenever they're logged in.
+Logging in is required for the Portfolio and Details view.
+SSO is implemented, so users' sessions can last up to 2 weeks.

 ## Dependencies